The warm flavors of Middle Eastern spices are well worth learning about, and including in your cooking.

 Za’atar is a blend of spices that includes a local species of wild oregano, which is often referred to as thyme as this variety is not found in other regions.

 Salt, sumac, and sesame seeds are added to create a dip and rub.
-The flavor of the leaves of the plant is earthy, woodsy, with an herbal finish.
+The flavor of the leaves of the plant is earthy, and woodsy, with an herbal finish.
 Lovely when eaten with olive oil.

 USED IN: As a dip, fresh in salads and some baked savory pastries.